isotopp/isotopp.github.io/_posts/2019-12-02-cloning-and-splitting-logical-volumes.md

-One method to clone a machine is to convert an existing volume into a RAID1, then split the raid and move one half of the mirriro to a new machine.
+One method to clone a machine is to convert an existing volume into a RAID1, then split the raid and move one half of the mirror to a new machine.

 I made myself a small VM with seven tiny drives to test this:
 The boot disk is sda, and the drives sdb to sdg are for LVM